© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Offa's Dyke: Section extending through Great Ffrydd Wood 1693m S to footpath leading to Woodhouse Lane is a scheduled monument protected by Cadw under reference RD017.
 View the official record →

-Offa's Dyke is a linear earthwork forming part of the eighth-century frontier defence system constructed under King Offa of Mercia between the kingdom of Mercia and Welsh territory.
+Offa's Dyke is a substantial linear earthwork that extends through Great Ffrydd Wood in Radnorshire, Wales, and represents a section of the eighth-century frontier work constructed under the direction of King Offa of Mercia.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD017.

 Offa's Dyke: Section extending through Great Ffrydd Wood 1693m S to footpath leading to Woodhouse Lane dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Offa's Dyke: Section extending through Great Ffrydd Wood 1693m S to footpath leading to Woodhouse Lane is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD017.